pranab/whakapai/matumizi/README.md

 1. Install:

-Run
+Package install
 pip3 install -i https://test.pypi.org/simple/ matumizi==0.0.8

+Local build and install for the latest
+Clone GirHub repo and run this at the repo root directory ./lbi.sh matumizi

-For installing latest, clone rep and run this at the project root directory pip3 install .
+For dependencies run this form the project root directory pip3 install -r requirements.txt

 2. Project page in testpypi